 Cassandra Query Language (CQL) is the default and primary interface into the Cassandra DBMS.

 Cassandra Query Language (CQL) is the default and primary interface into the Cassandra DBMS.
 Using CQL is similar to using SQL (Structured Query Language).
-The concept of a table having rows and columns is almost the same in CQL and SQL.
-The main difference is that Cassandra does not support joins or subqueries, except for batch analysis through Hive.
+CQL and SQL share the same abstract idea of a table constructed of columns and rows.
+The main difference from SQL is that Cassandra does not support joins or subqueries.
 Instead, Cassandra emphasizes denormalization through CQL features like collections and clustering specified at the schema level.

 CQL is the recommended way to interact with Cassandra.
-The simplicity of reading and using CQL is an advantage over older Cassandra APIs.
+Performance and the simplicity of reading and using CQL is an advantage of modern Cassandra over older Cassandra APIs.